Who we are

 By helping teachers to explore and innovate ways to approach the new curriculum, as well as developing resources and CPD training, Digital Schoolhouse was welcomed with open arms.

-With 8 Digital Schoolhouses in 2014, the programme has now grown to 29 Digital Schoolhouses, and with a projected reach of 15000 pupils and 1600+ teachers over the next academic year.
+With 9 Schoolhouses in 2014, the programme has now grown to 34 Schoolhouses, with a projected reach of 18,000 pupils and 2000+ teachers over the next academic year.